tldr-pages/tldr/pages/linux/pacdiff.md

 > Pacorig, pacnew and pacsave maintenance utility for pacman.
 > More information: <https://man.archlinux.org/man/pacdiff>.

-- Look for files that need maintenance:
+- Review files that need maintenance in interactive mode:

 `pacdiff`